hAkselS/FKW_detector/docs/START_ON_BOOT.md

 # Start on Boot
 ### Make FKW_detector Run Automatically.

-*skip to 'steps' to avoid learning anything.*
+*Skip to 'steps' to avoid learning anything.*
 THIS SHOULD ONLY BE DONE A RASPBERRY PI, not on a personal or goverment computer.

 ### Intro to Systemd